It’s discouraging to work hard and continue to see some students struggle to comprehend despite doing all you know to support understanding.

 Summing up what you know is about constantly processing, connecting, and reflecting while reading.
 It involves saying to yourself over and over, “Here’s what I know so far.”
 Additionally, you should end the reading experience by understanding the big ideas and overall essence of the story or topic.
 Summing up what you know is not about writing a formal summary at the end of reading.
 Rather, it is about the informal, cumulative work of building a mental model, expanding and revising as new information is added with each new word, phrase, or sentence.
 Summing up also requires making lots of on-the-run decisions about which details to prioritize and which to let go.
 It is a dynamic, ongoing, and recursive process.

-And if you’re ready to consider a shift in your approach to reading strategy instruction, we invite you to check out Shifting the Balance: Bringing the Science of Reading into the Upper Elementary Classroom (co-authored with Katie Egan Cunningham) and the corresponding asynchronous, online class.
-Both give a thorough explanation of the Strategic 6 Thinking Moves, including examples.
+And if you’re ready to consider a shift in your approach to reading strategy instruction, including a much deeper exploration of the Strategic Six Thinking Moves, we invite you to check out the book and online class we created with Katie Egan Cunningham, Shifting the Balance: Bringing the Science of Reading into the Upper Elementary Classroom.